Our Board Members

 I could fill a book with what I did not know about training and competing in canine agility when I found Blue Heron and signed up for a foundation class in the spring of 2021.
 It did not take long for me to realize just how much work a dog club requires to provide opportunities for training and competing.
 Sandy Moody, one of my early instructors, made me feel so special when she invited me to volunteer as a leash runner at a trial I attended as a spectator.
 I have been volunteering ever since and am happy to serve on the BHAD Board as secretary.

-• Julie Boughn, Board Member
+• Julie Boughn, Treasurer

 I am a Delaware transplant from Maryland and a lifelong dog owner who has always aspired to try agility with one of my dogs.
 I feel very fortunate to have found BHAD, where I started in Foundations classes with my miniature poodle puppy, Grace, in 2022.
 We started trialing in 2023 at a BHAD trial, and we both love everything about the challenges and fun of agility!
 Grace has earned her Excellent titles and is now competing at the Master level.
 We have also begun training with BHAD for scent work.
 Outside of agility, we enjoy traveling, camping, and hiking with my wife, Doreen.
 Grace and our other dog, Rider, a senior All-American dog, usually also join in on the fun.